sflinter/hypergraph/README.md

 ![cgp-evolution](./doc/cgp-evolution-1.png)

-__Figure 4__ The evolution of the CGP's fitness over 40 generations.
-The target score is reached after only 40 epochs.
+__Figure 4__ The evolution of the CGP's score with two different optimizers.
+Notably, in this case, genetic algorithms seems to reach the target loss faster than TPE.